Pamilacan

 Pamilacan is an island barangay in the Philippines, situated 12.5 km south of Bohol island and surrounded by the Bohol Sea (also called Mindanao Sea).
-It is one of the of 17 barangays that compose the municipality of Baclayon.
+It is one of the 17 barangays that compose the municipality of Baclayon.
 According to the 2015 census, it has a population of 1,418, comprising about 240 families whose main livelihoods now concentrate on dolphin- and whale-watching tours and subsistence fishing, but in the past also included whale, dolphin and manta ray hunting.

 Pamilacan perhaps means "resting place of the mantas", but it can also be considered to derive from the word pamilac, or harpoon, a device that was historically used to capture the mantas, dolphins and whales.